ARRGGHHH I’m Psionic

 Defenseless Psionics

-• Determine the attacker’s attack strength and attack mode
+• Determine the attacker’s attack strength and attack mode.

 • Compare the attacker’s attack strength and attack mode to the defender’s psionic strength (e.g., their attack strength) on the Psionic Vs. Defenseless Psionic table (see Appendix C).

-• A number on the table reduces the defender’s psionic strength, defense strength first.
+• A number result on the table reduces the defender’s psionic strength, defense strength first.
 If the attack strength reaches 0, reduce the defender’s hit points by the remainder of the number.

 • If the result is a letter, apply that result to the defender.

-For a defender with mind bar, letter results only apply when the psionic strength is 0 at the beginning of the segment, otherwise they lose 40 psionic strength (half attack strength, half defense strength first, and then any remaining psionic strength), applying any leftover damage to hit points.
+For a defender with mind bar, letter results only apply when the psionic strength is 0 at the beginning of the segment, otherwise they lose 40 psionic strength (half attack strength, half defense strength first, and then any remaining psionic strength), applying any leftover results to hit points.

 Psionic Blast on non-Psionics